JohnEarnest/Decker/docs/learn.md

 d:("a","b") dict 11,22
 "%j" format list d           # JSON.
 # -> "{\"a\":11,\"b\":22}"

+# Lil Object-Value Encoding (LOVE) is a JSON superset
+# which supports non-string dict keys, tables,
+# and serializing image, array, and sound interfaces:
+"%J" format (11,22) dict 33,44
+"{11:33,22:44}"

 # the "parse" operator tokenizes a string into values.
 # "parse" and "format" use the same pattern syntax: